docbull/docbull/README.md

 ### 📜 Ledger
 ```
 2020 ~ .
 INLab., Dongguk Univ. 🇰🇷
 2022 ~ .
-A lead developer of DeNS
+A lead developer of Retriever
 ```

 🧙‍♂️